-11.4.7 Disk Tidy
+12.4.7.
+Disk Tidy

-Disk Tidy deletes junk files left behind by Windows, Linux or OS X after a USB connection.
-Select the OS's files you want to delete in the 'Files to Clean' menu and select 'Start Cleaning' to begin to process.
-The settings are stored in .rockbox/rocks/apps/disktidy.config, in a plain text file that is user-modifiable to allow more entries to be added.
+Disk Tidy deletes junk files commonly left behind by Windows, Linux and OS X after connecting your player over USB.
+Select the files you want to delete in the "Files to Clean" menu and select "Start Cleaning" to begin the process.
+The settings are stored in the plain text file .rockbox/rocks/apps/disktidy.config that is user-modifiable to allow custom entries to be added.